Have you ever imagined adding potty training a kitten to your list of achievements?

 Common Bathroom Problems

-Diarrhoea is a common problem in kittens, especially kitties fed milk replacer.
+Diarrhea is a common problem in kittens, especially kitties fed milk replacer.

 To learn more about kitten care and nutrition head to How to Take Care of a Kitten: The Complete Guide